cgorto/bevy_spacetimedb/README.md

                 conn.run_threaded();
                 conn
             })
-            /// Register the events you want to receive (example: players and enemies inserted, updated, deleted) .with_events(|plugin, app, db| {
+            /// Register the events you want to receive (example: players and enemies inserted, updated, deleted) and your reducers
+            .with_events(|plugin, app, db| {
                 plugin
                     .on_insert(app, db.players())